codinguncut/public_domain_pictograms/Readme.md

 Pictograms are...

-* 80 units high, ideally square
+* 80 units high, ideally square.
+No wider than 150 units.
 * black and white where possible, where the white area is actually transparent
 * grouped together to act as a single unit
 * bottom aligned